Hire Overseas Construction Workers and Tradespeople for Your Irish Site

 Yes.
 Elementary construction occupations (SOC 9120), road construction operatives, and rail construction and maintenance operatives are on DETE's Ineligible List and cannot be sponsored for a General Employment Permit.
 General site labourers in these categories are also not eligible.
 If you are unsure about your specific role, CA Recruitment will confirm eligibility at no charge before any process begins.

 The full process from first call to worker on site typically takes 6 to 8 months.
-This covers 28 days for the Labour Market Needs Test, approximately 10 to 12 weeks for DETE to process the GEP application (check current processing dates at enterprise.gov.ie), 2 to 4 weeks for the D-visa, and travel and site induction.
+This covers 28 days for the Labour Market Needs Test, the DETE decision queue for the GEP application (check current processing dates at enterprise.gov.ie), 2 to 4 weeks for the D-visa, and travel and site induction.
 Running candidate sourcing in parallel with the LMNT period keeps the overall timeline shorter.

 Yes.
-DETE requires at least 50% of your total workforce to be EEA nationals at the time of the application.
+DETE requires at least 50% of your total workforce to be EEA, Swiss or UK citizens at the time of the application.
 For most construction contractors with 20 or more employees, this is generally straightforward to satisfy.
-Two exemptions exist: start-up companies registered with Revenue within the last 2 years with a formal Enterprise Ireland or IDA Ireland support letter, and situations where the foreign national will be the only employee of the business.
+One narrow exemption applies: where the foreign national will be the only employee of the business.
 CA Recruitment checks your workforce composition during the free eligibility assessment.

 The DETE General Employment Permit application fee is €1,000 for a permit of 6 to 24 months duration.
 This is a government charge paid directly to DETE at submission.
 It is the employer's cost and cannot be recovered from the worker.
 If the application is refused, DETE refunds 90% of the fee.
 CA Recruitment has a recruitment fee that is agreed with you upfront and separate from government costs.